 This really does make life a lot easier.

-When all the pages and steps are complete, you can start to play around with intergrations, tracking codes, order confirmation details and a whole ton of other things, including sharing the funnel!
+When all the pages and steps are complete, you can start to play around.
+With access to integrations, tracking codes, and order confirmation details.
+You can also share the funnel!

 The funnel builder does feel a lot like ClickFunnels, with some areas being slightly easier to deal with, especially switching out whole themes instantly or complete pages.